Broker Sucden writes down debt linked to alleged Trafigura fraudster

 A London judge granted SFL access to court documents filed by Trafigura, according to a court document dated May 11 and seen by Reuters on Monday.

-While SFL did not specify the amount, SFL's 2022 accounts show "6.5 million pounds ($8.20 million) for possible impairment in the value of trading debtors".
+SFL did not specify the amount of the TMT bad debt, saying it was included in overall bad debts in its 2022 accounts.
+Those accounts show "6.5 million pounds ($8.20 million) for possible impairment in the value of trading debtors".

 The broker said its bad debt was "100% written down" and it has no other exposure to TMT, adding that it had not decided how to proceed with any claim.